 If the DNS resolution status is Exception, then Alibaba Cloud WAF may not be correctly configured.
 This topic explains how does WAF determine the DNS resolution status and lists common exception statuses.

 How does WAF determine the DNS resolution status

-- Condition A: The access domain name is resolved from the CNAME.
+- Condition A: The domain name is resolved to the WAF CNAME address.

 - Condition B: Web traffic of the domain name passes through WAF.
 When at least 10 requests are detected in the last five seconds, it is ok.
 Two or three requests per minute is regarded as no traffic.
 To view the history of web traffic, you can check the Attack protection report of HTTP flood.
 For more information, see Attack protection reports.